logigearcorp/docs.testarchitect.com/content/user-guide/getting-started/working-with-testarchitect-client/advanced-features-of-testarchitect-client/favorite-items/adding-items-to-favorites/_index.md

     2. Click the **Add all open tabs to favorites** button.

-**Note:** When you log in to a repository on another test machine with your account, all changes that you make to your favorite items will instantly show up on that test machine.
+{{<note>}} When you log in to a repository on another test machine with your account, all changes that you make to your favorite items will instantly show up on that test machine.